milankl/StochasticRounding.jl/README.md

 but other vendors are likely working on stochastic rounding for their next-generation GPUs (and maybe CPUs too).

-The software emulation of stochastic rounding in StochasticRounding.jl makes the number format slower, but e.g. Float32+stochastic rounding is only about 2x slower than Float64.
+The software emulation in StochasticRounding.jl makes the number format slower, but e.g. Float32 with stochastic rounding is only about 2x slower than the default deterministically rounded Float64.
 [Xoroshiro128Plus](https://sunoru.github.io/RandomNumbers.jl/stable/man/xorshifts/#Xorshift-Family-1),
-a random number generator from the [Xorshift family](https://en.wikipedia.org/wiki/Xorshift), is used through the [RandomNumbers.jl](https://github.com/sunoru/RandomNumbers.jl) package, due to its speed and statistical properties.
+a random number generator from the [Xorshift family](https://en.wikipedia.org/wiki/Xorshift), is used from the [RandomNumbers.jl](https://github.com/sunoru/RandomNumbers.jl) package, due to its speed and statistical properties.

-Ever format of `Float64sr`, `Float32sr`,`Float16sr`, and `BFloat16sr` uses a higher precision format to obtain the "exact" arithmetic result which is then stochastically rounded to the respective lower precision format. `Float16sr` and `BFloat16sr` use `Float32` for this, `Float32sr` uses `Float64`, and `Float64sr` uses `Double64` from
+Every format of `Float64sr`, `Float32sr`,`Float16sr`, and `BFloat16sr` uses a higher precision format to obtain the "exact" arithmetic result which is then stochastically rounded to the respective lower precision format. `Float16sr` and `BFloat16sr` use `Float32` for this, `Float32sr` uses `Float64`, and `Float64sr` uses `Double64` from